doctrine/DoctrineBundle/UPGRADE-2.19.md

 Configuration
 -------------

+### BC Break: Native return type on Twig extension

+A native return type `array` has been added to `Doctrine\Bundle\DoctrineBundle\Twig\DoctrineExtension`.
+That class is not meant to be extended, but if a downstream project did that, the return type needs to be added there as well.

 ### Proxy-related configuration settings are conditionally deprecated

 When using PHP 8.4 or higher in combination with Doctrine ORM 3.4 or